wiredx3886-boop/info2180-Lab1/README.md

-# info2180-Lab1
+# INFO2180 Lab 1

-Josiah Smith FIrst Lab for course info2180.
+This is Lab 1 for Josiah Smith